nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 In what follows I will classify some of M. C. Escher's sketches (from his private folios) according to their symmetry.
 I will disregard differences in color, as this introduces some additional complexity.
 More information can be found in Ref. <a href="#conway2">[4]</a>.
 There are 4 fundamental "features" of symmetric patterns, or <a href="https://en.wikipedia.org/wiki/Isometry">isometries</a> of the plane: translation, rotation, reflection, and glide reflection.
 Conway and co-workers call these "wonders", gyrations, kaleidoscopes, and "miracles."
 A glide reflection is a reflection about a line followed by translation along that line.

+> "Over the course of his career, Escher filled five folio notebooks with sketches of periodic tessellations.
+These were not intended for public consumption, but instead sources of ideas and design patterns he would use in creating his finished graphic works.
+Escher numbered his sketches, from 1 to 137." - From [here](https://mathstat.slu.edu/escher/index.php/Regular_Division_of_the_Plane_Drawings)

 There are a number of heuristics you can find online that can be used to identify the wallpaper group of a pattern.
 For example, see the decision tree found <a href="https://mathstat.slu.edu/escher/index.php/Wallpaper_Patterns">here</a>.
 However, these methods are less clear to me than using the orbifold method.
 In the former, classification is based on the existence of certain symmetries that end up being generators, essentially; in the latter, we focus on the FD of the pattern and look at what its boundaries are made up of.
 I find the second to be much more intuitive!

 It can help to keep in mind we are looking for the "smallest" region (FD) possible that contains no symmetry, itself.
 Mirrors are always boundaries; rotation centers are either on and edge or corner.
 Note that rotation centers can result from intersecting mirrors.
 If there are mirrors, take those; if not, we have a "corner" rotation point.
 Glide reflections are a little more tricky to identify; since they result from a reflection + translation we are looking for mirror images that are not related by a mirror plane.

 Here's how I proceed:
 1. First, I like to start by looking for mirror lines - they are usually the most obvious.
-This is not great if you are an artist and is probably why M. C. Escher largely avoided them.
+This is not great if you are an artist and is seemingly why M. C. Escher largely avoided them.
 2. Next, I look for for rotation centers.
 Be aware: intersecting mirror planes create rotation centers; for example if you have 2 intersecting, orthogonal mirrors creating 4 quadrants, then Q1 and Q3 are 180 degree rotations of each other, as are Q2 and Q4.
 If you see a rotation center, be sure it isn't due to multiple mirror planes passing through that point.
 3. Finally, look for mirror images that have are connected but are not related by a mirror plane, i.e., you can draw a line between the 2 parts of the image without going through a mirror.
 4. If there are none of the above, look for translations.